Documents Showing Company Name

 An Irish company incorporated under the Companies Act is required to display clearly its name on the outside of every office or place in which its carries on business.
 The company name must also be shown in clear type on all notices, official publications, bills of exchange, promissory notes, endorsements, cheques, orders for money or goods, invoices, receipts and letters of credit of the company.

-The following particulars must be shown on all business letters of a company:
+Particulars which must be shown on all business letters of a company: